ianlessa/product-search/README.md

 When you run the `docker run` command you should wait few minutes while all the require services are started.
 After that you can access the system in your browser.

+The project files are located on the `/app` directory of the container.

 ## Tests
 ###### [▲ Table of Contents](#table-of-contents)